YPSI-SAS/centctl/README.md

 * `LOGIN` it's the login that you use for the connection at the server
 * `PASSWORD` it's the password that you use for the connection at the server
 * `VERSION` it's the version of the API that you want to use (possibles values : v1 or v2)
+* `default` define the default server to connected

 ```yaml
 servers: